lunchboxer/datetime-2-english/README.md

 console.log(datestring)
 ```
-Should produce output like `It's twenty-four minutes past six in the evening on Sunday, February fourteenth, in the year twenty sixteen.`
+Should produce output like `twenty-four minutes past six in the evening on Sunday, February fourteenth, in the year twenty sixteen`.